 Similar to 3305.
-Student participation in a work situation four hours daily.
+Student participation is a work situation four hours daily.
 Students must enroll concurrently in 3336 Internship Seminar II.
-Prerequisite: 3305

-\$307 The Office(W)
+3307 The Office (W)

 This course is designed to approximate office conditions, standards, and secretarial functions.
 The student will perform business responsibilities in a simulated office setting.
 Students learn to work as an office team, set priorities, plan time, apply skills, and understand the office as an operating system. \$16.00 lab fee.
-Prerequisite: 3303